Does BIMI trickle down to subdomains and how to control subdomain BIMI display?

 Yes, BIMI can apply to subdomains when the receiver falls back to the organizational domain, but that answer needs two important caveats.
-The subdomain still has to satisfy BIMI's authentication requirements, especially DMARC at enforcement, and you can stop a specific subdomain from displaying the inherited logo by publishing an empty BIMI assertion at that subdomain.
+The visible From domain still has to satisfy BIMI's authentication and DMARC enforcement requirements, and you can stop a specific subdomain from displaying the inherited logo by publishing an explicit declination-to-publish assertion at that subdomain.

-The control point I use is DNS.
+The control point is DNS.
 Publish a normal BIMI TXT record where you want the logo to appear.
-Publish only v=BIMI1; at a subdomain where you want to block inherited BIMI display.
-That empty assertion tells a receiver there is a BIMI record at that exact domain, but no logo location to use.
+Publish v=BIMI1; l=; a=; at a subdomain where you want to block inherited BIMI display.
+The empty location and evidence tags make this an explicit declination, so the receiver does not continue to the parent assertion for that selector.

 The direct answer